-For entrepreneurs, it is essential to decide which kind of business they want to start.
-Perhaps this is why they find themselves in so much of a dilemma, especially when it comes to the sole proprietorship vs. LLC.
-Both these businesses are perfect for small and medium-scale businesses.
+For an aspiring entrepreneur, it is one of the hardest decisions to make when choosing a business structure.
+Every business structure comes with its advantages and disadvantages.
+Perhaps this is why they find themselves in so much of a dilemma, especially when it is about sole proprietorship vs. LLC.
+Both of these business structures are suitable for small and medium-sized businesses.

-As the name implies, it can be understood that in a sole proprietorship, the owner will have unlimited control on every aspect of the venture, be it the finances, legal matters, taxations, and so on.
-This kind of business model is unincorporated, which means that the company and the owner won’t be two separate identities.
+As the name implies, it can be understood that in a sole proprietorship, the owner will have unlimited control over every aspect of the venture, be it the finances, legal matters, taxation, and so on.
+This kind of business model is unincorporated, meaning the company and the owner won’t be separate identities.
 Rather, all the business requirements will be fulfilled under the name of the sole proprietor.

 Organization Structure

-In a sole proprietorship business, there will be no partnership between the members of the company.
+Sole Proprietorship: In a sole proprietorship business, there will be no partnership between the company members.
 Rather, there will be only one owner, who will represent the business in every way.
-Instead of being a separate entity, the organization and the individual owner will be amalgamated together in a way where all the documentation will be formed in your name.
-In most cases, the sole proprietorship business focuses on a handful of audiences, like the local market, families, and friends.
-Employees are hired only when the proprietor will get the EIN number and establish a bank account.
+Instead of being a separate entity, the organization and the individual owner will be amalgamated to form all the documentation in your name.
+The sole proprietorship business focuses on a handful of audiences, like the local market, families, and friends.
+Employees are hired only when the proprietor obtains the EIN number and establishes a bank account.

 Management

-The sole proprietorship business will be managed by the business owners only.
-These are small-scale businesses, with or without employees, because of which being a sole owner wouldn’t cause any trouble for you.
+Sole Proprietorship: The sole proprietorship business will be managed by the business owners only.
+These are small-scale businesses, with or without employees, so being a sole owner wouldn’t cause any trouble for you.
 Every decision will come from your side, and you wouldn’t have to worry about reaching common ground with other participants in the company.

 Finances and Taxation

-The business income from a sole proprietorship will base on the total profits earned by the company in a given financial year.
-Being the only owner, you will earn the entire profits, and it wouldn’t get divided into shares for multiple members.
+Sole Proprietorship: The business income from a sole proprietorship will be based on the total profits earned by the company in a given financial year.
+Being the only owner, you will earn the entire profits, and it will not be divided into shares for multiple members.
 As for the taxes, you need to pay the amount from your business earnings, including the self-employment taxes and the individual tax return.
 There will be no pass-through taxation benefit for the sole proprietorship business.

 Asset Protection and Liability

-With this particular business structure, you wouldn’t get the liability protections.
-Even if the business incurs losses or goes to bankruptcy due to multiple debts, it will be you who needs to handle the responsibility of these issues.
+Sole Proprietorship: With this particular business structure, you wouldn’t get the liability protections.
+Even if the business incurs losses or goes bankrupt due to multiple debts, you will have to handle the responsibility of these issues.
 Here, your personal liability wouldn’t remain separate from the business assets.

 While there are significant upsides to setting up a sole proprietorship, there are downsides as well.
 Here are the pros and cons of a sole proprietorship.